 As a traveller, I find my skin often doesn’t know how to handle extreme climates.
 It loves the weather in warm and sunny Sydney, and doesn’t deal with extreme humidity or extreme cold very well.
 My skin was so dry in summer in Banff that no amount of moisturiser kept it hydrated, and freezing cold temperatures in Montreal weren’t much better.

 It was a nightmare, but I know I’m not the only one who has this experience when they travel.
-So, after the realising Sand and Sky had thousands of fantastic reviews, I decided to make the most of the Black Friday sales and get on the bandwagon in the hope of finding something that could fix whatever happened to my skin while travelling in new climates.
+So, after the realising Sand and Sky had thousands of fantastic reviews, I decided to make the most of the Black Friday sales and get on the bandwagon in the hope of finding something that can fix whatever my skin does while travelling in new climates.

 Here’s what happened.